 Embrace the season with the Eden Project’s Festival of Christmas

-Take a ride on Cumbria’s Santa Express
+Take a ride on Cumbria’s Winter Warmer Train

 The Ravenglass and Eskdale Railway winds out from the seaside village of Ravenglass, slicing through a particularly scenic swathe of the Cumbrian countryside – and its historic steam train has a special festive guest in its sights this season.
 You’ll journey northeast to Dalegarth where you can disembark and meet Santa Claus in his grotto.
 If you fancy a festive feast, book the Christmas lunch option: you’ll get a traditional turkey dinner with all the trimmings.